sib-swiss/advanced-statistics/docs/day3.md

 rm(t,indiv,i,temp.data,age,tolerance,fit,est,avg.est)
 ```
 #### Average of the curves (parametric)
+In the parametric form, we will predict values on a grid for all the samples, then calculate averages.
 ```r
 # start with an empty plot
 plot(1, type="n", xlab="age", ylab="tolerance", xlim=c(11,15), ylim=c(0,4), main="parametric")